froukje/pytorch-lightning-LSTM-example/README.md

 * PyTorchLightning_LSTM.ipynb: Workflow of PyTorchLightning applied to a simple LSTM

 The dataset used is from https://www.kaggle.com/uciml/electric-power-consumption-data-set and the notebook has been inspired by https://www.kaggle.com/tartakovsky/pytorch-lightning-lstm-timeseries-clean-code

+The purpose of this exercise is not to find the bet model, but to get familiar with the workflow of PyTorchLightning.